trashgomi/mojique-translation/README.md

 If you are contributing in one of the ways mentioned above (or in some other capacity), please edit this file and leave your name and role here!
 Alternatively, ask someone else to add your name for you.
 **Need your name pulled down?** [Let me know](mailto:trashgomi@protonmail.com).

-* trashgomi - Assistant Translator, Repo Owner
+* trashgomi - Translation, Repo Owner
-* WriterForce6XV - Localizer, Playtester, Bugfixer
+* WriterForce6XV - Localisation, Playtesting
+* folley - Typesetting
-* 0x2F - Playtester
+* 0x2F - Playtesting
-* RubyRedRose - Playtester
+* RubyRedRose - Playtesting